cherrypy/cherrypy/docs/extend.rst

    Plugins are extremely useful whenever you have functionalities:

-   - Available accross the whole application server
+   - Available across the whole application server
    - Associated to the application's life-cycle
    - You want to avoid being strongly coupled to the application